Beginning a franchise agreement is a big step. If the franchise does not go well, people can lose a lot of money.

 - read all the documents from the franchisor

-- sought independent professional advice, including about any disclosure from the franchisor about their financial circumstances
+- had independent professional advice on the agreement and any disclosure from the franchisor about their financial circumstances

 - completed other recommended steps.

-If you are a franchisor, you should ensure your franchise agreement and any representations do not breach the laws about franchising.
+If you are a franchisor, make sure your franchise agreement and any representation you make don't breach the laws about franchising.

 Franchisees choose to accept the terms of a franchise agreement.

-If there are terms in the franchise agreement that don’t work for you, it is important to negotiate changes before you sign up.
-Once an agreement is signed, you have to follow the terms of the agreement.
+If there are terms in the franchise agreement that don’t work for you, negotiate changes before you sign up.
+Once an agreement is signed, you have to follow its terms.

-But remember, some terms in a franchise agreement are common across most franchise systems.
-For example, terms about supply arrangements.
-Supply arrangements in franchise agreements can prevent franchisees from shopping around for cheaper or different quality supplies.
-It is not necessarily against the law for franchisors to have these arrangements in place and franchisors may not want to remove these from a franchise agreement.
+Some terms in a franchise agreement, such as terms about supply arrangements, are common across most franchise systems.
+Supply arrangements in a franchise agreement can prevent the franchisee from shopping around for cheaper or different quality supplies.
+It isn't necessarily against the law for franchisors to have these arrangements in place.
+Franchisors may not want to remove these arrangements from their franchise agreement.

-If the franchisor is not willing to negotiate terms, it may be better to simply walk away.
-This is the easiest time to withdraw from a bad agreement – before you sign or pay any non-refundable money to the franchisor.
+If the franchisor is not willing to negotiate terms, it may be better to walk away.
+The easiest time to withdraw from a bad agreement is before you sign or pay any non-refundable money to the franchisor.

 Get it in writing